mfocchi/locosim/Readme.md

 export ROS_PACKAGE_PATH=$ROS_PACKAGE_PATH:/opt/openrobots/share/
 ```

+the .bashrc is a file that is **automatically** sourced whenever you open a new terminal.

 **NOTE**: people with some operating systems like ARCH LINUX, might need to add "export ROS_IP=127.0.0.1" to the .bashrc.

 #### Compile the code